 Let’s select Android from the Platform list and follow the same steps as iOS.
 Open the Player Settings, make sure we are using OpenGLES2, have disabled Multithreaded Rendering option and provided a Package ID.

-Make sure your Android device is plugged and click Build And Run.
+Make sure your Android device is plugged in and click Build And Run.
 Unity will prompt you to save your project, I named my build Android.

-Note: At this point you can run the iOS app and the Android app to see both local and remote streams in the channel
+Note: At this point you can run the iOS app and the Android app to see both local and remote streams in the channel.

 - The complete API documentation is available in the Document Center.